Interactive prompts (recommended for first-time users)

 PROJR_LOG_DETAILED=TRUE

-# _environment.local (for secrets)
+# _environment.local (for secrets — git-ignored)

 GITHUB_PAT=your_token_here